Today’s healthy zucchini salad recipe is proof that raw food can be delicious as well.

-Pine nuts, sunflower seeds, peanuts, or cashews are some of the best options to add to your salad.
-These crunchy nuts and seeds will add more crunch and enhance the salad’s texture.
+Pine nuts, sunflower seeds, peanuts, or cashews are some of the best options for your salad.
+These crunchy nuts and seeds will add more texture to your salad.

-When it comes to adding colors to your salad, tomatoes are always the best options.
+When it comes to adding color to your salad, you can’t go wrong with tomatoes.
 Throwing in a few red and yellow cherry tomatoes will brighten up your salad instantly.